chris-sooseok/React-complete-guide/chapters.md

 # Chapter 22: React Router building SPA Introduction

-- So far, we have built only a single page React component.
+So far, we have built only a single page React component.
 However, it is not ideal to display all components in the same path as the project gets bigger

-- npm install react-router-dom
+npm install react-router-dom

-- createBrowserRouter
+createBrowserRouter

     - craete the main structure of path directory
-    - you specify the root path, Root component, error page, and children path and components
+    - you specify the root path, Root component, error page, and children path and components Outlet

-- Outlet
-    - used in Root component which you can specify where its child components can be rendered
+    - used in Root component which you can specify where its child components can be rendered RouterProvider

-- RouterProvider
-    - the main wrapper that provides routing logic and structure
+    - the main wrapper that provides routing logic and structu Link
-- Link

     - lets you navigate within your single-page application using react-router.
 No server request is made when changing routes
     - renders <a> element
     - maintain component state
-- useNavigate
+useNavigate

-    - hook that allows you to nativate in response to an event or inside logic
+    - hook that allows you to nativate in response to an event or inside logic useParams

-- useParams
-    - hook that lets you read route parameters from the current URL
+    - hook that lets you read route parameters from the current URL NavLink
-- NavLink

     - is a special version of Link that can automatically apply styles or classes when the link is active, meaning the current URL matches its "to" prop

-- SPA upside
+SPA upside

     - fewer page reloads
     - preserved state
-- SPA downside comparede to MPA
+SPA downside comparede to MPA

     - can be slow for initial load
     - SEO unfriendly by default
     - social sharing can be tricky
     - sometimes full page load is desired (clearning state after logout), but SPAs must handle these manually

-- Distinction between pages and components
+Distinction between pages and components

     - pages
         - Components directly mapped to a route
     - components